 Following the presentation, the girls were asked to design and assemble edible cars using provided materials and let them slide down 3ft long ramp.
-This hands-on activity was adopted from a manual develped by Perez et al., 2011.
 Special instructions were given to guide the students through the process (see Appendix B).
-Details about the hands-on activity are available in Appendix C. The participants filled in a report where they stated their step by step design process and any challenges that they encountered, and calculated their car speed given time and distance.
-The cars were evaluated based on their design, durability and speed from a panel of judges (Figure 2).
-The evaluation form used is shown in Appendix D. The participants had an enjoyable, engaging, and rewarding learning experience.
+The cars were evaluated based on their design, durability and speed.
+Moreover, the participants filled a report where they stated their step by step design process and any challenges that they encountered, and calculated their car speed given time and distance (Figure 2).
+The participants had a enjoyable, engaging, and rewarding learning experience.